-In this course, I share the same techniques I used to learn Italian from scratch in 90 days, from London, with engaging and compelling content at my level.
+In this course, I share the same techniques I used to learn Italian from scratch in 90 days, in London, with engaging and compelling content suitable for my level.

-You can sign up to hear more about the course here.
+You can learn more and join the course here.

 What are your thoughts on French immersion?
 Have you tried moving abroad to learn French?
 Or do you prefer to create a French immersion environment from home?
 Let me know your experiences in the comments.